-- Privacy Breach Response Costs – Coverage for reasonable legal, public relations, advertising, IT forensic, call center, and credit monitoring fees, costs to provide identity theft education and assistance to affected individuals, and postage expenses incurred by the firm in response to a privacy breach.
+- Privacy Breach Response Costs – Coverage for reasonable legal, public relations, advertising, IT forensic, call center, and credit monitoring fees; costs to provide identity theft education and assistance to affected individuals; and postage expenses incurred by your firm in response to a privacy breach.

 - Cyber Extortion – Coverage for extortion expenses and extortion monies incurred as a direct result of a credible cyber extortion threat.

-- Cyber Terrorism – Coverage for income loss and interruption expenses incurred as a direct result of a total or partial interruption of the firm’s computer system due to a cyber terrorism attack.
+- Cyber Terrorism – Coverage for income loss and interruption expenses incurred as a direct result of a total or partial interruption of your firm’s computer system due to a cyber terrorism attack.

 - $50,000 per event for each core coverage, and aggregate limits between $50,000 and $250,000 depending on firm size.
 Or,

 - $100,000 per event for each core coverage, and aggregate limits between $100,000 and $500,000 depending on firm size.

 Breach Response ServicesYou will have access to comprehensive Breach Response Services coordinated by claims professionals who will work with your firms throughout the entire response process, offering services such as:

 - Credit monitoring and identity theft education and assistance

 - Remediation services

 Risk Management and Claims HandlingFirms with CyberCPA coverage will have access to a cyber risk management website with tools and resources providing education on how to safeguard information, how to increase awareness of cyber risk, and how to respond in the event of a breach.
 A suspected or actual privacy breach must be reported directly to CAMICO, who will then engage a breach services specialist to manage the claim.